Pbgopinadh/Docker/README.md

 6.)
 Images are used to create container. (images = AMI and containers = Ec2 instances) 7.) we can create containers as per our requirement.

+how to get the image:

+docker pull <image-name>
+docker images - shows all the images present in the system.

+Docker images command output: this shows the version of the image and from where it downloaded and how old the version that we are using is.

+REPOSITORY               TAG         IMAGE ID      CREATED      SIZE docker.io/library/nginx  latest      7f553e8bbc89  11 days ago  196 MB

+you can remove a image when there are containers running using that image. so first end the containers and then remove the image,

+docker run -d <image-name> this will run the container in dettached home. means the container will be running in the background.